Virtual Wards

 How many virtual beds are planned?

 The targets for virtual bed numbers are not new; they were set back in February 2022 in NHSE’s 2022-23 planning guidance.
 This gives the target of 40 to 50 virtual beds per 100,000 population by December 2023, and this was backed with £450m in funding over two years.
 This is between 22,400 and 28,000 virtual beds across England, an increase of around ten times the estimated 2,500 virtual beds in place in December 2021.
-According to the new plans the target is 40-50 virtual wards per 100,000 people, which the DHSC says will allow more than 50,000 admissions a month.
+According to the new plans the target of 40-50 virtual wards per 100,000 people, will allow more than 50,000 admissions a month.

-However, use of the beds already created is not at capacity.
-Of the 7,000 opened by December 2022, only just over half are actually occupied.
+However, uptake of the virtual beds has been slow.
+Of the 7,000 opened by December 2022, only just over half had been actually occupied.
 In December 2022 HSJ reported that NHS England director for community transformation Stephanie Sommerville told a NHSE webinar that occupancy stood at around 52% (3,602 of the 6,944 beds).
 HSJ was then told by NHSE sources that this has now increased to around 55%.
 And HSJ noted that it had seen internal figures that said just over half of the 7,000 new virtual ward beds opened under the new national programme are occupied by patients.

 Concerns